ManiAm/DataSpider/README.md

 ## Celery Tasks

-This project defines the following Celery tasks within the celery_worker service:
+We have defined the following Celery tasks within the celery_worker service:

 - tasks.start_crawl
 - tasks.scrape_url
 - tasks.process_scraped_links
 - tasks.crawl_finished

 `start_crawl` is the entry-point task that initiates a new web scraping job.
 It receives a root URL and crawl depth, orchestrates the scraping process by generating initial `scrape_url` tasks, and links them using a Celery chord with `process_scraped_links` as the callback.
 It ensures that the crawl is traceable by assigning a unique `batch_id`.

 The gRPC server triggers `start_crawl` task dynamically using the `send_task` method, enabling decoupled execution without hardcoding task imports.

 ```python
 job = celery_app.send_task("tasks.start_crawl", args=[request.url, request.depth])